sandialabs/sudoku-online/specifications/board.md

 Open question: do we propagate the exclusion constraint ("this value is not available because it's already taken") automatically or do we make the user ask for it?

+### Rules

+- *canChangeLogicalOperators*: If True, the logical operators may be selected by the user for this board.
+Default (if not present) is True.

 ## Example